Kazimierz Fajans

-Kazimierz Fajans (Kasimir Fajans in many American publications; 27 May 1887 – 18 May 1975) was a Polish American physical chemist of Polish-Jewish origin, a pioneer in the science of radioactivity and the co-discoverer of chemical element protactinium.
+Kazimierz Fajans (Kasimir Fajans in many American publications; 27 May 1887 – 18 May 1975) was a Polish-Jewish physical chemist, a pioneer in the science of radioactivity and the co-discoverer of chemical element protactinium.

 Education and career

-He was born May 27, 1887, in Warsaw, Congress Poland, to a family of Jewish background.
-After he had completed secondary school in Warsaw (1904), he started studying chemistry in Germany, at first at the University in Leipzig, and then in Heidelberg and Zürich.
-In 1909 he was awarded a PhD degree for his research into the stereoselective synthesis of chiral compounds.
+Fajans was born May 27, 1887, in Warsaw, Congress Poland, to a family of Jewish background.
+After he had completed secondary school in Warsaw (1904), he studied chemistry in Germany, first at the University in Leipzig, and then in Heidelberg and Zürich.
+In 1909 he was awarded his PhD for research into the stereoselective synthesis of chiral compounds.

 In 1910 Fajans took a job at the laboratory of Ernest Rutherford in Manchester, where the nucleus was discovered.
-He then returned to Germany, where he took the position of an assistant and later became the assistant professor at the Technical University of Karlsruhe.
-He researched into radioactivity.
-In 1917 he took over the Faculty of Physical Chemistry at Munich University, and in 1932 became the Head of the Institute of Physical Chemistry established by the Rockefeller Foundation.
-In 1935 he left Germany due to the escalation of Nazi persecution.
-He stayed for a while in Cambridge and next moved to Ann Arbor, Michigan in the United States, where he joined the Faculty of the University of Michigan where he continued to work until the end of his life.
-In 1959, he became an honorary member of the Polish Chemical Society.
+He then returned to Germany, where he became an assistant and subsequently assistant professor at the Technical University of Karlsruhe, researching radioactivity.
+In 1917 he headed the Faculty of Physical Chemistry at Munich University, and in 1932 became the Head of the Institute of Physical Chemistry established by the Rockefeller Foundation.
+In 1935 he left Germany due to escalating Nazi persecution.
+He stayed for a while in Cambridge and then moved to the University of Michigan where he worked until his demise.
+In 1959 he became an honorary member of the Polish Chemical Society.

-He retired at age of seventy but never stopped working.
-He died May 18, 1975 in Ann Arbor.
+Fajans retired at age of seventy but never stopped working.
+He died May 18, 1975, in Ann Arbor, Michigan.